amanpoddar375/chatbot1/README.md

 ```bash
 #Enter your query when prompted, and the chatbot will respond accordingly.
 ```
+# ALTERNATIVELY USING DOCKERFILE PROVIDED

+1 .
+Build the docker image

+    sudo docker build -t chatbot1 .

+2. Run the container from the image
+    ```bash
+    sudo docker run -it chatbot1
+    ```

 #### PS : The main1.py is the RAG based CLI Chatbot System Using Llamaindex Framework
 #### And the main4.py is the implementation of the weaviate vectordb which is incomplete working on it.